-This is an intermediate level investigative training course for law enforcement, police, coroners, medical examiners, crime scene, and forensic technicians.
+This course is for law enforcement, police, coroners, medical examiners, crime scene, and forensic technicians.
 This course will walk you through the steps used for determining a time of death and will explore the science and investigative skills you will need to make a proper determination.

 Who Should Take This Course